httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 the entire selected representation data (see {{Section 8.1 of RFC9110}}).

 Representations take into account the effect of the HTTP semantics on messages.
-For example, the content can be affected by Range Requests or methods, such as HEAD, while the way the content is transferred "on the wire" is dependent on other transformations (e.g., transfer codings for HTTP/1.1; see
+For example, the content can be affected by range requests or methods, such as HEAD, while the way the content is transferred "on the wire" is dependent on other transformations (e.g., transfer codings for HTTP/1.1; see
 {{Section 6.1 of RFC9112}}).
 To help illustrate HTTP representation concepts,